mgarcia-01/Getting_Cleaning_Data_Project/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project

-The script Performs the following steps in the function:
+The script Performs the following steps in the functions:

 1) combines the training and tests data sets
 2) renames the fields from the data sets containing the names and the activity code labels